Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/docs/software_requirements_specification.md

 4. Add Income/Expense
     1. IENF1: The "Date" input field shall be formatted in such a way that the values it receives can be accurately represented across various platforms (e.g., Android, iOS, Windows, Mac).
-    2. IENF2: Expenses shall be stored as negative numbers in the database.

 5. Transaction History
     1. THNF1: All of a user's transactions (i.e., income/expenses) shall be preserved in their database (i.e., they shall never be deleted).